Mercury1565/A2SV-Project-Phase-Learning-Tasks/Task_8-Testing_Task_Management_REST_API/README.md

    go run main.go
    ```

 3. The application will be running at `http://localhost:8080`.
-You can change the application port number as well us other environment variables in the `.env` file located in teh `/delivery` directory
+You can change the application port number as well us other environment variables in the `.env` file located in the root directory

 ## API Endpoints